 Liquid electrolytes in lithium-ion batteries consist of lithium salts in an organic solvent, such as ethylene carbonate, dimethyl carbonate, and diethyl carbonate.

-A liquid electrolyte acts as a conductive pathway for the movement of cations passing from the negative to the positive electrodes during discharge and the opoosite direction when charging.
+A liquid electrolyte acts as a conductive pathway for the movement of cations passing from the negative to the positive electrodes during discharge and the opposite direction when charging.

 Electrolytes based on solid materials are areas that many works on.
-These are called solid state batteries.
-Currently there is no concrete plans of any mass production EV with Solid state batteries.
+These are called solid-state batteries.
+Currently, there are no concrete plans for any mass production EV with Solid-state batteries.

 Currently used collectors are mostly made of aluminum or copper foils.